 - Their checkout tends to be MUCH faster–there is rarely any wait at either of my local Smith’s stores, and employees frequently open up nearby registers if they see that you’re waiting.

 - They offer free fruit from their produce section for your kids.
-(This is such a small thing, but Raven LOVES going to Smith’s because she knows she’ll always get a banana there!)
+(This is such a small thing, but Raven LOVES going to Smith’s because she knows she’ll always get a banana there!).
+They also have the “fun carts” (shopping carts that are made to look like little cars complete with steering wheels), which is another thing that my daughter always looks forward to.

 - Their employees are generally super friendly and helpful.
 It’s rare that I go a whole shopping trip without an employee asking if I need help finding something or even just saying hi.